 Native American Heritage

 Start your tour at the Grand Rapids Public Museum on the west bank of the Grand River in downtown Grand Rapids.
-“Anishinabek: The People of This Place” is a permanent exhibit on the third floor the museum.
-The three major Indigenous tribes of Michigan – the Ottawa, Potawatomi and Chippewa – together comprise the Anishinabek people.
+For 30 years, the Museum exhibit Anishinaabek: The People of This Place told the stories of the three major Indigenous tribes of Michigan – the Ottawa, Potawatomi and Chippewa – who together comprise the Anishinabek people.

 Your next stop is outside the Museum but you’ll likely want to take some time to explore the other history, science and culture exhibits here first.